top of page

 Restoration Planning Process Logos

-• The project will be reviewed per the requirements of the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
-During this process, the lead agencies (California State Parks and U.S. Army Corps of Engineers) will complete preparation of the required environmental documents that analyze the potential of the project and its various alternatives to affect the human and natural environment.
-The public and regulatory agencies have an opportunity to comment on the project during several points in the process, including during the 60-day public comment period.
-The lead agencies will consider public and agency comments, consult with involved landowners and managers (Caltrans and Los Angeles County Department of Beaches and Harbors) to finalize the document, and identify and approve a preferred alternative.
+• The project requires review under the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
+During these processes, the lead agencies (California State Parks and U.S. Army Corps of Engineers) complete preparation of the required environmental documents that analyze the potential of the project and its various alternatives to affect the human and natural environment.
+The public and regulatory agencies have an opportunity to comment on the project during several points in the process.
+The lead agencies consider public and agency comments, consult with involved tribes, landowners, and managers to finalize the document, and identify and approve a preferred alternative.

 EIR Review Process.
 Image from sonomasun.com